About Me

 Who Am I?

-My research leverages advanced statistical and data science methodologies to analyze vast datasets from time-domain surveys alongside observations from world-class telescopes, uncovering subtle patterns and correlations that reveal the underlying physics of these events.
+I use data science to analyze vast datasets from time-domain surveys alongside observations from world-class telescopes, uncovering subtle patterns and correlations that reveal the underlying physics of these events.
 With a primary focus on transient phenomena, my work spans theory, observation, machine learning, and software development.

 Where Do I Come From?